Editor’s Note: This post was originally published in July 2022 and has been updated to include additional insights and improved clarity.

 Stock Options

 An option gives you the right to buy or sell a certain number of shares at a specified time.
-You can make money by trading options instead of buying shares.
+You can make money by trading options instead of buying the shares.

-These can be complex investments, especially since it is a bet on the underlying asset’s direction (which, in this case, is a stock).
-However, individual investors who can make consistent profits from them are not the norm.
-This is an active approach to investing and requires strategy and discipline!
+Options trading is an active approach to investing and requires strategy and discipline!
 This is not an easy way to invest in stocks!
 Based on the long-term probability of success with this strategy, I do not advocate this being the intro for a beginner.

 In Summary